 “The reef wasn’t on any of the charts, Captain.
 The hull is buckling.
 We can’t get to the lifeboats.”

 “Captain, we’re receiving an answer to our distress call.”
-The new radio man, Toshiro somebody, was listening.
+The new radio man, Toshiro, was listening.
 “An American Navy ship.”
 He listened again.
 “The USS Oriskany, an aircraft carrier.
 They’re answering our distress call.”

 “An American warship.
 Vietnam,” the Captain thought.
 The aggression of Japan’s ally worked in their favor for once.
 Then a new sound.
 Washizu looked skyward.
 “Helicopters.”

-On Thursday, September 15, 1966, forty-four men, the Captain, officers, and crew of the freighter Tsukimi were rescued by US Navy helicopters as rough seas, an aftermath of Typhoon Elsie, broke up their vessel on an uncharted reef some 200 miles southeast of Hong Kong.
+On Wednesday, September 7, 1966, forty-four men, the Captain, officers, and crew of the freighter Tsukimi were rescued by US Navy helicopters as rough seas, an aftermath of Typhoon Olivia, broke up their vessel on an uncharted reef some 200 miles southeast of Hong Kong.

 Captain Washizu looked down at the sinking wreckage as the helicopter rose into the early morning sky.
 Noriyasu had gotten his revenge.
 Now they were both denied the Tsukimi.
 At least no one had died.
 Not this time.
 Not like last year.

-He was told that the Oriskany would rendezvous with the British frigate HMS Loch Fada three days hence, and from there, they would be returned to Japan.
+He was told that the Oriskany would rendezvous with a British frigate three days hence, and from there, they would be returned to Japan.
 The ship was a total loss but it would probably be classified as misadventure by the insurance company.
 Surely, he would get a new freighter in good order.

 A day later aboard the USS Oriskany, emergency Klaxons sounded awaking the frightened complement of the late Tsukimi.
 Washizu opened the hatch to the cabin he was sharing with three of his officers.
 The rest of the crew had quarters on this deck.